Butler, Pennsylvania: Rail and automobile

 The American Austin Car Company (1929–1941) was headquartered in the area.
 Later the firm changed its name to American Bantam Car Company.
 Bantam was an early producer of small fuel-efficient vehicles through the 1930s.
 In 1940, lead engineer Karl Probst led Bantam design team to create what later was termed the iconic WWII Jeep.
 Sizeable military contracts eventually went to Willys and Ford, as the Bantam factory had floundered.
 Today, a controversial monument stands near the courthouse commemorating Bantam's "creation of the Jeep".

 Butler is home to one of the early Ford dealerships, established in 1918 and still extant.

 At one point, the Rainbow Rubber Company, in the late 1930s, made "Rubrtoy" replicas of Oldsmobiles along with many other rubber toys.

 In the 1950s, Butler became one of the first cities to install bells at crosswalks, a common practice today.
 Pedestrians could cross in either direction.

 The city was linked to Pittsburgh via Mars, Pennsylvania, in 1907 by the Pittsburgh and Butler Street Railway, and to Evans City in 1908 by the Pittsburgh, Harmony, Butler and New Castle Railway, both interurban trolley lines.
 The Mars route closed in April 1931, followed by the Evans City line on August 15, 1931, with the trolleys replaced by buses.

+1970s to present

 Like most of the region, by the end of the 1970s, the local economy changed dramatically.
 Manufacturing virtually ended and well-paying jobs became scarce.

+On July 13, 2024, during a 2024 presidential campaign rally at the Butler Farm Show grounds near Butler, Donald Trump was wounded in his right ear from an attempted assassination, during which one audience member was killed and two others severely injured in the gunfire.
+Thomas Matthew Crooks, the perpetrator, was promptly killed by a Secret Service Counter Assault Team sniper.
+Trump was swiftly transported to Butler Memorial Hospital and treated there, before being flown out of Pittsburgh International Airport.
+The incident occurred outside of the Butler city jurisdiction.
+Nonetheless, Mayor of Butler Bob Dandoy stated that a lot of attention was focused on the city.